jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 This is the concept that you split your code into pieces and create separate classes and methods.
 It is perhaps the single most important design principle of this [software architecture](index.md).

 Separation of concerns can be a split up into functionalities, such as code that handles a whole order and code that handles a separate product.
-The split up into functional concerns is usually similar to the split up into entities, for instance entities like Order, Product, Customer, but this is not necessarily leading for the split up into functionality.
+The split up into functional concerns is usually similar to the split up into [entities](#entity), for instance [entities](#entity) like `Order`, `Product`, `Customer`, but this is not necessarily leading for the split up into functionality.

 Separation of concerns can also be applied to technical aspects, such as [validation](patterns.md#validators), [calculation](aspects.md#calculation) and [security](aspects.md#security).
 For instance: you can split up the code to check the [validity](patterns.md#validators) of an order's data from the code that [calculates](aspects.md#calculation) the total price of the order.
 The split up into technical concerns is usually similar to the split up into [design patterns](patterns.md).